isabella232/kano-code/readme.md

 This will watch the files and rebuild when necessary.
 It also start a web server listening on port 4000

+## Take a snapshot of the app to be distributed with `kano-content`
+Check out the branch you want to take a snapshot of and follow these instructions:

+1. Run: `npm run content-snap`

+2. If everything goes well a file called `assets.tar.gz` will be created in the root dir of the repository.
+3. Use the online interface to upload it to `kano-content`

 ## Testing workflow on Kano OS

 Because of some native extensions of some dependencies, `npm install`